-Indicate by check mark if the registrant is a well-known seaso Act.
-Yes $\boxtimes$ No $\square$ ned issuer, as defined in Rule 405 of the Securities Indicate by check mark if the registrant is not required to file the Exchange Act.
-Yes $\square$ No $\boxtimes$ reports pursuant to Section 13 or Section 15(d) of Indicate by check mark whether the registrant (1) has filed all of the Securities Exchange Act of 1934 during the preceding 1 registrant was required to file such reports), and (2) has been 90 days.
-Yes $\boxtimes$ No $\square$ 2 months (or for such shorter period that the Indicate by check mark whether the registrant has submitted of any, every Interactive Data File required to be submitted at ( $\S$ 232.405 of this chapter) during the preceding 12 months (or required to submit and post such files).
-Yes $\boxtimes$ No $\square$ nd posted pursuant to Rule 405 of Regulation S-T Indicate by check mark if disclosure of delinquent filers pursu chapter) is not contained herein, and will not be contained, to proxy or information statements incorporated by reference in Form 10-K. the best of registrant's knowledge, in definitive Indicate by check mark whether the registrant is a large accelefiler, or a smaller reporting company.
-See the definitions of "la" smaller reporting company" in Rule 12b-2 of the Exchange arge accelerated filer," "accelerated filer" and Large accelerated filer ⊠ Non-accelerated filer □ Accelerated filer Smaller reporting company Indicate by check mark whether the registrant is a shell compact).
-Yes $\square$ No $\boxtimes$ any (as defined in Rule 12b-2 of the Exchange The aggregate market value of the registrant's common stock approximately \$5,240,113,000 as of June 30, 2016, based upon

-As of February 10, 2017, 62,936,403 shares of Common Stock, \$.01 par value, of the registrant were outstanding.
+None Indicate by check mark if the registrant is a well-known seasoned issuer, Act.
+Yes \boxtimes No \square as defined in Rule 405 of the Securities Indicate by check mark if the registrant is not required to file reports pure Exchange Act.
+Yes \square No \boxtimes rsuant to Section 13 or Section 15(d) of the Indicate by check mark whether the registrant (1) has filed all reports rec Securities Exchange Act of 1934 during the preceding 12 months (or for required to file such reports), and (2) has been subject to such filing requ such shorter period that the registrant was Indicate by check mark whether the registrant has submitted electronicall every Interactive Data File required to be submitted and posted pursuant this chapter) during the preceding 12 months (or for such shorter period post such files).
+Yes \boxtimes No \square t to Rule 405 of Regulation S-T (§ 232.405 of Indicate by check mark if disclosure of delinquent filers pursuant to Item chapter) is not contained herein, and will not be contained, to the best of information statements incorporated by reference in Part III of this Form f registrant's knowledge, in definitive proxy or Indicate by check mark whether the registrant is a large accelerated filer, a smaller reporting company.
+See the definitions of "large accelerated file company" and "emerging growth company" in Rule 12b-2 of the Exchange er," "accelerated filer," "smaller reporting Large accelerated filer ⊠ Non-accelerated filer □ Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant period for complying with any new or revised financial accounting standa Exchange Act. \square Indicate by check mark whether the registrant is a shell company (as defined).
+Yes \square No \boxtimes ined in Rule 12b-2 of the Exchange The aggregate market value of the registrant's common stock held by nor \$5,769,634,000 as of June 30, 2017, based upon the last sales price per sh reported on the New York Stock Exchange on such date.
+As of February 9, 2018, 63,058,544 shares of Common Stock, \$.01 par val lue, of the registrant were outstanding.